 - Q How does surgery treat pelvic organ prolapse?

-- Q Is constipation usual with laparoscopic colpopexy surgery?
+- Q How long is laparoscopic colpopexy surgery?